Ph.D. Degree Requirements

 - You must schedule an oral presentation of your proposal at a time when all committee members may attend.

-- The oral proposal will consist of a formal presentation not to exceed 30 minutes; this presentation is open to all members of the Penn community.
+- The oral proposal will consist of an informal presentation not to exceed 30 minutes; this is a closed meeting.

-- An additional 30-minute question and answer period involving only the student and the committee will follow the formal presentation.
+- An additional 30-minute discussion period involving only the student and the committee will follow the presentation.